Respite Offers a Break for Caregivers and Those They Support

 Pathways to Respite was developed by Informing Families, a resource of the Washington State Developmental Disabilities Council, in partnership with the Washington State Developmental Disabilities Administration, Aging & Long-Term Support Administration, and PAVE, which administers Lifespan Respite WA.

-If a family will pay directly for respite services, providers are easily found online.
+If a family will pay directly for respite services, they can find respite providers online.
 Here are some suggestions to launch a search:

-Another way to navigate the provider system is to connect to a website managed by SEIU 775: The Service Employees International Union is comprised of independent service providers who have a collective bargaining agreement with Washington state’s Department of Social and Health Services (DSHS).
+Another way to navigate the provider system is to connect to a website managed by SEIU 775: The Service Employees International Union consists of independent service providers who have a collective bargaining agreement with Washington state’s Department of Social and Health Services (DSHS).
+This is one way to find an independent respite worker (usually for in-home care) that meets WA State qualifications for the work.

-If a care recipient is eligible for respite through private medical insurance, the insurance company will list approved providers.
+If a care recipient is eligible for respite through private medical insurance, the insurance company will list approved providers or caregivers may call their insurance company representative.

-Publicly funded respite programs also provide lists of registered providers.
-Family caregivers who have respite funding through Medicaid or the Developmental Disabilities Administration (DDA) can use CarinaCare.com, an online tool to connect individuals with providers.
-A Who’s Who page describes provider credentials.
+Publicly funded respite programs also have lists of registered providers.
+Family caregivers who have respite funding through Medicaid or the Developmental Disabilities Community Services (DDCS) can use CarinaCare.com, an online tool to connect individuals with providers.
+A Who’s Who page describes the provider’s qualifications.

-To qualify, the caregiver or care recipient cannot be enrolled in a respite or Medicaid personal care program.
-(Exceptions are made for persons on a waiting list and not scheduled to get respite services within 30 days of applying for a Lifespan voucher.)
+To qualify, the caregiver or care recipient can not be enrolled in a Medicaid respite or personal care program through DDCS (formerly DDA).
+(Exceptions are made for people on a waiting list and not scheduled to get respite services within 30 days of applying for a Lifespan voucher.)
 Additionally, a caregiver must:

-• Provide 40 or more hours a week of care
+• Give 40 or more hours a week of care

-• Not receive respite from any other program
+• Not get respite from any other program

 • Live in Washington State

-• Be unable to afford to pay privately for respite care
+• Can’t afford to pay privately for respite care

 Who qualifies for free or low-cost respite care?